 Registered Shareholders may vote in person at the Meeting or they may appoint another person, who does not have to be a Shareholder, as their proxy to attend and vote in their place.
-The persons named in the enclosed instrument of proxy are the President and Chief Executive Officer, the Chief Financial Officer and the Vice President/General Counsel of the Corporation.
+The persons named in the enclosed instrument of proxy are Norman W. Holton, the President and Chief Executive Officer of the Corporation, and Edwin Beaman, the Vice President Operations & Engineering of the Corporation and Tracy H. Heck, the Chief Financial Officer of Serinus Energy Inc. ("Serinus Energy").